 - Don’t leave your dog in the car—with windows cracked or not.
-Even on a cool day (mid-60s) the temperature in a closed car rises to 130 F in minutes.
+Even on a cool day (the mid-60s), the temperature in a closed car rises to 130 degrees Fahrenheit in minutes.
 The dog’s own body temperature increases the heat and moisture (especially for larger breeds), the oxygen is used up, and death can occur within 15 minutes.

 - Acclimate your dog to hot weather gradually and don’t exercise him on hot, humid days.
 Conditioned sporting dogs, even water retrievers, can overheat if the water is warm.

 - Make sure your home is cooled on warm days.
 Install a temperature alarm in your motor home, van, and house that dials your cell phone automatically.
 Dogs have been lost when air conditioners or power failed unbeknown to the owners.

 - Don’t place a crated dog where there is inadequate ventilation in warm, stagnant air under tents or in poorly ventilated buildings.